Experiment 5: LCD Display Panel

 View and download the code from GitHub gist lcd_panel.ino.

-Wokwi simulation of program using an array
+Wokwi simulation of program using the LCD panel

 You can run a wokwi simulation of this circuit which was created by EEE project student Yousef Alsayegh (class of 2024-2025).
 The link is Lab 5: LCD Panel Demonstration Program and it uses the code from Listing 25.1.
 You can copy and edit this to create your own simulation of the assessed program.